 '''

-\begin{array}{ll} \text{lemma} & "ev \ m \implies evn \ m" \\ \text{apply}(induction \ rule: ev.induct) \\ \text{by}(simp\all) \end{array}
+lemma "ev m \Longrightarrow evn m" apply(induction \ rule: ev.induct) by(simp\all)

 '''

 Both cases are automatic.
 Note that if there are multiple assumptions of the form ev t, method induction will induct on the leftmost one.

 As a bonus, we also prove the remaining direction of the equivalence of ev and evn: